Gazelle79/Gazelle79/README.md

 ### My values

- - All knowledge starts with asking the right questions.
+- Solving any problem starts with asking the _right_ questions.
 - Taking more time to lay out / design software properly at the start means you won't everything later.
 - Unit testing saves lives.
 - Well written code should flow as easily as paragraphs in a book.
 - Good communication is just as important as well-written software.
+- Perserverance.
+No problem is ever solved without it.

  ### Main languages / Operating systems

- - Java
+- `Java`
- - C#
+- `C#`
- - Python
+- `Python`
- - Linux (Mint, CentOs, Ubuntu)
+- `Linux (Mint, CentOs, Ubuntu)`
- - Windows 10
+- `Windows 10`